zerotier/terraform-multicloud-quickstart/README.md

 This Quickstart was written on an OSX laptop from a residential ISP.

-To follow along step by step, you will need to create service accounts on Digital Ocean, and at least one other cloud vendor.
+To follow along step by step, you will need accounts on public cloud vendors.
 You will need git, a text editor, and a copy of Terraform 1.0.0 or later installed locally.

 Terraform will create a ZeroTier network, then bootstrap instances on various clouds.
 To follow along, you'll need service accounts on